ivanpuhachov/line-drawing-vectorization-polyvector-flow/readme.md

  * Paper webpage [link](https://puhachov.xyz/publications/keypoint-driven-polyvector-flow/)

-Contact me if you need code for speed banchmarks.
+Contact me if you need code for speed benchmarks.
 This release was tuned for better vectorization accuracy.

 ##### Citation
 ```